AndrewEhrhardt/weekend-jquery-salary-calculator/README.md

 ## Description

-This webpage makes it easy to add all of an employees information and then calculate the total monthly cost using their salary information.
+This webpage makes it easy to add all of an employees information and then calculates the total monthly cost of all employee's salaries.
+The table also lists all of an employee's information, and can remove that employee from the table with a clear button.
+If an employee is removed from the table, the total monthly cost is also updated at the bottom of the table.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

+## Usage
+1. Input all the employee's information
+2. Click the Submit Button
+3. Click the clear row button to remove that employee

 ## Checklist
 - [x] html, client.js, jquery.js, log “DOM ready”
 - [x] building template in html (inputs / table)
-- [ ] add some styling for the table
+- [x] add some styling for the table
 - [x] button click that logs to the console
 - [x] assign input to variables
 - [x] append to the DOM using those variables